Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Results

 \subsection{CM motion of the matter distribution}

 Figure\;\ref{fig:FIG9}(c,d) shows two examples of matter distribution CM dynamics.
-Appendix\;\ref{sec:Laplace-solution} outlines our approach to evaluating $\braket{n(t)}$ using Eq.\;\eqref{eq:Reduced-rho-equations}.
+Supplementary Note 6 outlines our approach to evaluating $\braket{n(t)}$ using Eq.\;\eqref{eq:Reduced-rho-equations}.
 The smooth orange curves were obtained by including only the real-valued eigenvalues.
 The noise slows down and eventually stops the CM motion.
-Qualitatively, this is similar to propagation on a simple 1D quantum lattice (without the cavity).
+Qualitatively, this is similar to propagation on a simple 1D quantum lattice (in the HSR model).
 In that case, the CM position is given by \cite{Tutunnikov2023}

 where $\varepsilon'_{k}\equiv d_{k}(\varepsilon_{k})$, and $\varepsilon_{k}$ is the lattice dispersion relation.
 The formula shows that the asymptotic position is proportional to $\Gamma^{-1}$ for a fixed initial momentum.
 For comparison, Fig.\;\ref{fig:FIG11}(a,b) shows the asymptotic values of the CM